 What the Microsoft Exchange Server Exploit Means for Companies

-Last week, Microsoft, the FBI, the Cybersecurity and Infrastructure Security Agency (CISA), and others disclosed that Microsoft Exchange Server has four vulnerabilities being actively exploited.
-Businesses and governments who operate their own data centers and use Microsoft Exchange Server may be impacted.
-Those who use Microsoft’s cloud infrastructure do not appear to be impacted.
-Here’s what CISO/IT security and risk management teams need to know.
+Microsoft, the FBI, the Cybersecurity and Infrastructure Security Agency (CISA), and others recently disclosed that Microsoft Exchange servers have four vulnerabilities being actively exploited.
+Businesses and governments that operate their own data centers and use Microsoft Exchange may be impacted.
+Those that use Microsoft’s cloud infrastructure do not appear to be affected.
+Here’s what CISOs, IT security, and risk management teams need to know.

-A sophisticated nation state threat actor dubbed Hafnium allegedly targeted on-premises Microsoft Exchange Server (versions 2010, 2013, 2016 and 2019), a product that provides companies with a platform for emails, calendars, and other online communication.
-Hafnium targeted specific organizations with high-value data by exploiting four distinct Exchange vulnerabilities.
+A sophisticated nation state threat actor dubbed Hafnium allegedly targeted on-premises Microsoft Exchange (versions 2010, 2013, 2016 and 2019), which provides companies with a platform for emails, calendars, and other online communication.
+Hafnium targeted specific organisations with high-value data by exploiting four distinct Exchange vulnerabilities.
 Once inside, hackers captured administrative rights, established backdoors, and embedded footholds with encryption to frustrate detection and mitigation.

 What is the impact?

-The exploit appears limited to companies using on-premises Exchange Servers with external Internet connections.
-Organizations can determine if they are potentially impacted by answering the following questions:
+The exploit appears limited to companies using on-premises Exchange Servers with external internet connections.
+Organisations can determine if they are potentially impacted by answering the following:

-- Does my organization use an on-premises version of Microsoft Exchange?
+- Does my organisation use an on-premises version of Microsoft Exchange?

-- Is my organization’s Exchange server internet accessible?
+- Is my organisation’s Exchange server internet accessible?

-- Have I reviewed my organization’s Exchange server for any published indications of compromise?
+- Have I reviewed my organisation’s Exchange server for any published indications of compromise?

-If the answer is yes to all three of the above, organizations should examine their systems for further evidence of access and/or compromise.
-Even when an organization with on-premises Microsoft Exchanges server products does not detect any indication of compromise, they should implement best practices suggested below.
+If the answer is yes to all three of the above, organisations should examine their systems for further evidence of access and/or compromise.
+Even when an organisation with on-premises Microsoft Exchanges server products does not detect any indication of compromise, they should implement best practices suggested below.

 How can companies respond?

-CISA recommends organizations examine their systems for indicators of compromise (an IoC assessment) to detect any malicious activity.
-If the organization discovers IoCs, it should assume a network compromise and implement incident response plans.
-If an organization finds no activity, they should apply available patches immediately and implement the mitigations noted by Microsoft.
-If the organization cannot yet apply the recommended patch, Microsoft has also recommended alternative steps for mitigation.
+CISA recommends organisations assess their systems for indicators of compromise (IoC) to detect any malicious activity.
+If the organisation discovers IoCs, it should assume a network compromise and implement incident response plans.
+If an organisation finds no activity, it should apply available patches immediately and implement the mitigations noted by Microsoft.
+If the organisation cannot yet apply the recommended patch, Microsoft has also recommends alternative steps for mitigation.